cristianzara98765/git_homework/README.md.txt

 1. Creating a repository and manipulating the files seems to be fast and useful in GIT terminal.
 2. Saving and uploading the info to github can also be made quick.
-3.The history of the commitments will be dispayed in both GIT terminal and Github.
+3.The history of the commitments will be dispayed in both GIT terminal and Githu

+End of document